Motor Neurone Disease Association,

 S[+] Apomorphine is a CNS penetrating activator of the Nrf2-ARE pathway with activity in mouse and patient fibroblast models of amyotrophic lateral sclerosis.
 Mead RJ, Higginbottom A, Allen SP, Kirby J, Bennett E, Barber SC, Heath PR, Coluccia A, Patel N, Gardner I, Brancale A, Grierson AJ, Shaw PJ.
 Free Radic.
 Biol.
 Med.
 2013.
 61:438-52.

-Reviewer for several funding bodies, including the Motor Neurone Disease Association (MNDA) and the Medical Research Council (MRC).
+Reviewer for several funding bodies, including the Motor Neurone Disease Association (MNDA), the Medical Research Council (MRC), the British Biotechnology Scientific Research Council (BBSRC), Action for A-T.

-Scientific link on the Sheffield Motor Neurone Disorder Research Advisory Group (SMND-RAG).
+Scientific link on the Sheffield Motor Neurone Disorder Research Advisory Group (SMND-RAG) and Trustee of the Nick Smith Foundation

 Motor Neurone Disease Association Senior, Non-Clinical Fellow